SnoringCatGames/surfacer/README.md

 Some known limitations and rough edges include:
 -   When a [`KinematicBody2D`](https://docs.godotengine.org/en/stable/classes/class_kinematicbody2d.html) is sliding around a corner of another collidable, Godot can sometimes calculate the wrong results (oppositite direction) for `is_floor()`/`is_ceiling()`.
 -   Inconsistency between the behavior of the [`KinematicBody2D`](https://docs.godotengine.org/en/stable/classes/class_kinematicbody2d.html) and [`Physics2DDirectSpaceState`](https://docs.godotengine.org/en/stable/classes/class_physics2ddirectspacestate.html) collision APIs.
+    -   We were originally using the Physics2DDirectSpaceState for most of our graph calculations.
+However, this API seems to be more broken than the KinematicBody2D API.
+Also, we're using the KinematicBody2D API at run time, so we see more consistent results by using the KinematicBody2D API at build time as well.

 ### Navigator: Using the platform graph to move from A to B